esticade/esticade.js/README.md

 # Esticade

-A simple library for creating interconnecting services using rabbitmq on the background.
+A simple library for creating interconnecting services using RabbitMQ on the background.
+Will make the pubsub pattern seamlessly available between different processes.
+Minimalist API is designed to be easy to learn and flexible enough for most tasks.

 # Install